Legal @ London Law Solicitors Policies

 - There are time limits for making a complaint to the Legal Ombudsman: you should generally make a complaint to the Legal Ombudsman no later than 12 months after the date on which you first raise your complaint with us and within six months of when you receive a final response from us.
 The Legal Ombudsman has indicated that both of these time limits must be met for a complaint to be accepted.

-- Our written complaints procedure is available from us.
+- Our written complaints procedure is available from us on request.